MPIfR-BDG/edd_ansible/README.md

 is stored in the templates.

-## Play
+### Play
 Every configuration is a play.
 The `example_run.yml` assignees the role gated_spectrometer to the first gpu node and executes test roles (a simple ping) on the next.
 The play is executed by:

 `$ansible-playbook -i site.yml example_run.yml`

+## Ansible for EDD provisioning
+### EDD Core
+The core EDD consists of
+  * A master controller
+  * A redis DB
+  * A docker registry
+  * A ansibleinterface container running on every node of the system

+The basic_configuration.yml playbook will ensure the core system is up and running.
+Use
+`
+$ANSIBLE_CACHE_PLUGIN=memory ansible-playbook -i site.yml basic_configuration.yml
+`
+to execute the playbook, respectively **also** use

+`
+$ANSIBLE_CACHE_PLUGIN=memory ansible-playbook -i site.yml basic_configuration.yml --tags=build
+`
+to build the containers.
+This is a force build to always pull latest changes from the repositoreis.
+The basic configuration playbook will *create* the registry certificate and ssh key-pairs for the docker registry, respectively ansible_interface. **Old keys will be overwritten, so manually granted access to components outside of the ansible system by copying e.g. the certificate will be withdrawn.**

+### EDD provisioning
+To provison EDD based pipelines, a play needs to be loaded `
+$ansible-playbook -i site.yml provision_descriptions/example_playbook.yml
+`
+Potentially, the required containers need **also** to be build before loading the play:
+`
+$ansible-playbook -i site.yml provision_descriptions/example_playbook.yml --tags=build
+`
+To stop the containers launched use:
+`
+$ansible-playbook -i site.yml example_run.yml --tags stop
+``

+The master controller may also provision the edd.
+The master controller container thus pulls the edd_ansible repository and installs the site config and roles.

+## EDD Ansible structure
+The repository is organied in the recommended playbook structure.

+  - roles/ contains individual roles for EDD components, e.g.
+    - roles/edd_master_controller
+    - roles/gated_spectrometer
+    - ...
+  - roles/common contains common tasks to launch, stop, build the pipeline containers
+  - roles/edd_base contains the tasks to build the eddbase container (usefull, but nor required) as base for pipeline containers.
+The role also launches the ansible interface on all nodes.

+## Development hints
+- Execute quick_build_role.sh  roles/myrole to quickly build  a single role without executing a playbook with --build tags which may build several roles.

 ## ToDo:
-  - launch in scpi mode?
   - manage tags + launch different tags

-## Cheat sheet
-  - Basic setup of the edd backend.
-This configures:
-    - a central docker registry and access of all nodes to it
-    - a redis server
-    - a master controller
-    As the redis server is not available yet we have to override fact caching plugin here
-    $ANSIBLE_CACHE_PLUGIN=memory ansible-playbook -i site.yml basic_configuration.yml

-    build the edd base container and master controller
-    $ansible-playbook -i site.yml basic_configuration.yml` --tags=build

-  - Build containers for run (Rebuild all containers!):
-    $ansible-playbook -i site.yml example_run.yml --tags build

-  - Launch run:
-    $ansible-playbook -i site.yml example_run.yml

-  - Stop run:
-    $ansible-playbook -i site.yml example_run.yml --tags stop

-  - Quick built of specific role for developing purposes:
-    $quick_build_role.sh edd_master_controller